Perpetual Spinach illustration

 What is the best month to plant Perpetual Spinach in Zone 9a?

-The best time to plant Perpetual Spinach in Zone 9a is around Feb 6, when soil temperatures are suitable and frost risk has passed.
+The best time to start Perpetual Spinach in Zone 9a is Feb.
+Begin seeds indoors around Feb 6, then transplant outdoors after the last frost date of Mar 20.

 How long does Perpetual Spinach take to harvest?